grammaright/blog.debug.sexy/_posts/2024-04-09-How-to-make-a-DuckDB-extension-for-a-table-function.markdown

 DuckDB's [extension template](https://github.com/duckdb/extension-template) serves as an excellent starting point for understanding extension creation.
 It is beneficial to consult this alongside the blog post, starting with `/src/quack_extension.cpp`.

 To create a DuckDB extension, you need to define an extension class that extends the [`Extension`](https://github.com/duckdb/duckdb/blob/v0.10.0/src/include/duckdb/main/extension.hpp) class.
-This class has two important methods: `Load(DuckDB &)` and `Name()`.
-When you submit a query to load an extension, like `LOAD foobar`, DuckDB searches for the extension name by calling extensions' `Name()` methods.
-If found, it calls the `Load(DuckDB &)` function to load the extension.
+This class has two important methods: `Name()` and `Load(DuckDB &)`, each of which returns the name of your extension and  defines what your extension provides, respectively.
+When you submit a query to load an extension, like `LOAD foobar`, DuckDB calls the `Load(DuckDB &)` function to load the extension.

 ```cpp
 class Extension {